idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 This value should not be less than $(1/p_o~N_s)$ (i.e., one over the subset probability times the number of subsets).

-!alert note title=Fixing the total number of samples or FE model evaluations `num_steps` is used to fix the total number of samples.
+!alert note title=Fixing the total number of samples or numerical model evaluations `num_steps` is used to fix the total number of samples.
 Note that this is the total number of samples per processors rather than the absolute total number of samples.
   If you require 1000 samples across 4 subsets and are using 50 processors, then `num_steps` will be $1000 \times 4~/~50$.

 ## Output format